 5. Forgetting About Fuel Requirements

 One of the easiest mistakes to make is not clarifying fuel expectations before renting.
-Different rental companies have different policies, some require you to return the van with a full tank, while others may charge you for refuelling.
+Different rental companies have different policies; some require you to return the van with a full tank, while others may charge you for refuelling.
+Failing to clarify these requirements can turn a seemingly simple rental into a costly one.
 Make sure to ask about the specific fuel policy so you can avoid paying extra or facing penalties for not following the rules.

 Conclusion